 This same phenomenon creeps up from time to time in the world of physical verification when we talk about scaling.
 Let’s face it, scaling is hugely important for DRC runtimes these days.
 If you are designing at 32nm or 28nm with a design with billions of devices, there is simply no way you are going to get reasonable runtimes without it.

 As part of the efforts to continue to ensure the fastest total physical verification runtimes, Calibre continues to improve our scaling capability.
-If you are looking for the best runtimes with calibre for large designs, then hyper remote with remote data servers is the way to go.
-Hyper remote is a great concept.
-It actually combines calibre’s strengths in the world of true multi-threading, with our existing distributed processing and hyperscaling concepts.
+If you are looking for the best runtimes with Calibre for large designs, then “hyper remote” with remote data servers is the way to go.
+“Hyper remote” is a great concept.
+It actually combines Calibre’s strengths in the world of true multi-threading, with our existing distributed processing and initial hyperscaling concepts.
 In essence, it allows us to run multi-threaded processes on remote machines.
-Also, by allowing the remotes to manage their own processes, it allows us to do many more tasks in parallel then traditional hyperscaling, thus improving scaling and cutting runtimes dramatically.
+Also, by allowing the remotes to manage their own processes, it allows us to do many more tasks in parallel than traditional hyperscaling, thus improving scaling and cutting runtimes dramatically.
 Remote data servers allow us to also move memory allocation to be shared across the memory in the remote machines.
 Doing so greatly reduces the requirements for a “master” machine.
-The combination allows calibre to gain considerable improvements in both environments with lots of small (2 process node) machines, or in environments with several large servers with many processors.
-As always, its just part of the standard calibre licensing configuration, and all comes as part of the support dollars spent on your calibre investment.
+The combination allows Calibre to gain considerable improvements in both environments with lots of small (2 processor nodes) machines, or in environments with several large servers with many processors.
+As always, its just part of the standard Calibre licensing configuration, and all comes as part of the support dollars spent on your Calibre investment.

 The same is true for physical verification and scaling.
 Let’s consider the same original scaling graphs, but this time, lets plot them not by relative speed-up, but by actual runtimes.
 In doing so, some new information comes to light that can dramatically change the picture.
 Now we can see that the first graph’s curve stopped scaling earlier, but actually reached a faster total runtime in the end.

 Ah, but you might say ‘the graph on the right still looks best because it is continuing to scale and by extrapolation, it looks as though it will eventually be faster.’
-Well that’s a stretch to say the least.
+Well that’s a stretch, to say the least.
 Let’s reconsider our contestants.
-We all know that eventually, each body has its own minimum healthy sustainable weight point.
+We all know that, eventually, each body has its own minimum healthy sustainable weight point.
 We know where Jillian’s minimum weight is; she already reached it at 175.
 But, you can’t tell if Bob will continue to lose more weight or if he has already hit his minimum.

-Another commonly related mistake is to make a determination that for a larger design the second solution, that scales further, will be better because the first one stopped scaling too early to get good returns.
-This assumes that the scaling, and the point where that scaling stops, is consistent for a particular physical verification solution, across any design.
+The same is true for PV.
+One cannot assume that the scaling, and the point where that scaling stops, are consistent for a particular physical verification solution, across any design.
 I can’t speak for every tool, but for Calibre, that’s clearly not true.
-Calibre’s scaling will depend on many things: the size of the design, the hierarchy of the design, the number of rules being run, the complexity of the rules being run, the interactions between the rules run, the number of types of hardware used, … In general, we can say that two designs on the same process with similar design styles, but with two different design sizes, will not experience a runtime increase in proportion to the design size.
+Calibre’s scaling will depend on many things: the size of the design, the hierarchy of the design, the number of rules being run, the complexity of the rules being run, the interactions between the rules run, the number of types of hardware used … In general, we can say that two designs on the same process with similar design styles, but with two different design sizes, will not experience a runtime increase in proportion to the design size.
 It should be considerably less, given Calibre’s handling of hierarchy and repetition.

-For the producers of “The Biggest Loser”, this may all seem like a lot to try to digest.
-J The point to remember is that scaling is just a means to an end.
+For the producers of “The Biggest Loser,” this may all seem like a lot to try to digest!
+The point to remember is that scaling is just a means to an end.
 What are the real goals?
 For fitness, it is how to get to the ideal target weight the fastest, not how to stretch the amount of time it takes to achieve that out the longest!
 For physical verification the goals are two-fold: First and foremost is how to get the fastest possible runtimes.
 The second, less obvious one, should be how to get there with the lowest cost, which generally means with the fewest CPUs and using the least memory and disk resources.